 There are many herbs that can help heal the digestive tract and soothe symptoms of leaky gut and digestive distress, but we have focused on four specific plants for their documented effects on improving intestinal permeability, deglycyrrhizinated licorice root (DGL), slippery elm bark powder, marshmallow root powder and aloe vera.

 DGL is best known for its ability to strengthen the immune system, fight autoimmune disorders and provide anti-ulcer and anti-inflammatory compounds.
 It does this by stabilizing your hormones and balancing cortisol levels.
 This combats inflammation and adrenal fatigue.

 Slippery elm and marshmallow root both contain mucilage and are excellent supporters against leaky gut.
-They moisten the mucous membranes and coat the stomach lining absorbing toxins and combatting inflammation in the tissue.
+They moisten the mucous membranes and coat the stomach lining absorbing toxins and combating inflammation in the tissue.
 Slippery elm is also a prebiotic giving the good bacteria and your probiotics something to feed on.

 The added aloe vera plant provides an essential gel that helps to heal the lining between the intestinal wall and the blood stream that can be damaged from undigested proteins.

 Now you have all the supplements you need in one easy dose to start fortifying your intestinal permeability and healing the symptoms of leaky gut.
 As for foods you will need to experiment with the things your system can digest and use.
 One of the agreed on food supplements is bone broth rich in collagen to help heal the intestinal linings and glycine to improve digestion.
 If you don’t have the 36 – 48 hours to simmer your broth, try Terra Origin Bone Broth Protein Powder for all the benefits with less time and more flavors!